RubenFixit/Adafruit_FX_Programmer/README.md

 # Adafruit FX Programmer
 This is a simple file manager for the [Adafruit Audio FX Sound-boards](https://learn.adafruit.com/adafruit-audio-fx-sound-board/overview).

-While programming the FX board is as simple as renaming files, and copying them over to the board.

-It is still a very tedious process.
+While programming the FX board is as simple as renaming files, it is still a very tedious process.

 This programmer makes managing .wav and .ogg files on the FX board much easier.